[HISTORY: Adopted by the Township Committee of the Township of Plainsboro as indicated in article histories. Amendments noted where applicable.]

-The fee shall be $65 per special device.
-For the purpose of computing this fee, special devices shall include but not be limited to grease traps, oil, sand, or other type separators and interceptors, new construction and commercial sewage ejectors, booster pumps, refrigeration units, air-conditioning units, commercial solar systems, backflow preventers equipped with test ports (double check valve assembly, reduced pressure zone and pressure vacuum breaker backflow preventer), steam boilers, steam generators, hot-water boilers (excluding those for domestic water heating), commercial hot-water heaters and active solar systems.
+The fee shall be $100 per special device.
+For the purpose of computing this fee, special devices shall include but not be limited to grease traps, oil, sand, or other type separators and interceptors, sewage ejectors, booster pumps, commercial refrigeration units, and air-conditioning units, commercial-industrial solar systems, backflow preventers equipped with test ports (double check valve assembly, reduced pressure zone and pressure vacuum breaker backflow preventer), commercial steam boilers, commercial steam generators, commercial hot-water boilers (excluding those for domestic water heating), commercial hot-water heaters and active solar systems.
 There shall be no inspection fee charged for gas service entrances.

 Electrical fixtures and devices.

-For each motor or electrical device rated from one hp or 10 kw; for each transformer or generator rated from one kw to 10 kw; for each replacement of wiring involving one branch circuit or part thereof; for each storable pool or hydro massage bathtub; for each underwater lighting fixture; for household electric cooking equipment rated up to 16 kw; for each fire, security or burglar alarm control unit; for each light standard greater than eight feet in height, including luminaries; and for each communications closet, the fee shall be $15.
+For each motor or electrical device rated from one hp or one kw to 10 hp or 10 kw; for each transformer or generator rated from one kw to 10 kw; for each replacement of wiring involving one branch circuit or part thereof; for each storable pool or hydro massage bathtub; for each underwater lighting fixture; for household electric cooking equipment rated up to 16 kw; for each fire, security or burglar alarm control unit; for each light standard greater than eight feet in height, including luminaries; and for each communications closet, the fee shall be $20.

 The fee charged for electrical work for each permanently installed private swimming pool as defined in the building subcode, spa, hot tub or fountain shall be a flat fee of $75 (new regulations require up to two additional inspections) which shall include any required bonding, and associated equipment such as filter pumps, motors, disconnecting means, switches, required receptacles and heaters, etc., excepting panel boards and underwater lighting fixtures.
 For public swimming pools, the fee shall be charged on the basis of number of electrical fixtures and rating of electrical devices involved in accordance with Subsection A(2)(c) through above.